6 Types of Bar Charts and Bar Graphs: A Complete Guide

 | Data series | Two or more, on separate axes |

-| Best for | Showing relationship between two metrics with different units |
+| Best for | Showing the relationship between two metrics with different units |

-| Business example | Monthly costs (bar) vs profit margin % (line) |
+| Business example | Monthly costs (bar) versus profit margin percentage (line) |

-| Caution | Can mislead if axes are not clearly labelled.
-Always include axis labels. |
+| Caution | Can mislead if axes aren’t clearly labeled, always include axis labels |

 Quick Comparison Table: All 6 Bar Chart Types at a Glance